17matejka/ACES-1.2.0-OCIO-v1-config-with-ARRI-LogCv4/README.md

 And for the color space conversion matrix, I used this calculator from Harald Brendel - Head of the Image Science Team at ARRI: http://color.support/colorspacecalculator.html

+Update:

+-Add AppleLog support.
+For Lin 2 Log I used official LUT and for the color space conversion matrix I used the same calculator.
+The right coordinates I found in Apple Log Profile White Paper (September 2023)